 Industry Experts About PR Storytelling

 Stories help to establish an emotional connection with the customer and make them stay with the brand for longer.
-It’s also a powerful tool for building brand authenticity and personality.
+PR storytelling also is a powerful tool for building brand authenticity and personality.

 We live in an information-saturated world.
 During an ordinary walk, we encounter dozens of ads with infused colors and filled with CTA slogans.
 Amidst this chaos, it’s no wonder we try to find a way to survive and simply “turn off” our brains.
 Banner blindness is a mechanism that allows our tired minds to rest.
 If we were to pay attention to every message around us, we would probably go crazy quickly.